brianobot/ascii_image/README.md

 Pure Python script to generate ascii image art from a picture.

 ## Installation and Usage
-1. Clone the repository
+1. Clone the repository to your local machine.
      ```git
      git clone https://github.com/brianobot/ascii_image.git
      ```
-2. Ensure you have python installed and running on your local machine ( Run the command below in a terminal console to confirm installation)
+2. Ensure you have python installed and running on your local machine.
+     ( Run the command below in a terminal console to confirm installation)
      ```
      python -v